routine needed to run the notebook on Google Colab

-In this tutorial we present how to solve the wave equation using hard constraint PINNs.
-For doing so we will build a costum torch
+In this tutorial, we will present how to solve the wave equation using hard constraint Physics-Informed Neural Networks (PINNs).
+To achieve this, we will build a custom torch

 First of all, some useful imports.